-&lt;sup>3 See also Lambarde, The Duties of Constables, Borsholders, Tythingmen, and Such Other Low and Lay Ministers of the Peace 13-14 (1602); 1 Hutcheson, Treatise on the Offices of Justice of Peace app.
-I at xlviii (1806) ("A constable shall arrest any person . . . who shall be found wearing naughuts, or guns, or pistols, of any sort.").
+3 See also Lambarde, The Duties of Constables, Borsholders, Tythingmen, and Such Other Low and Lay Ministers of the Peace 13-14 (1602) (same); 1 Hutcheson, Treatise on the Offices of Justice of Peace app.
+I at xlviii (1806) (citing Cromwell, Instructions Concerning Constables (1665)) ("A constable shall arrest any person, not being in his Highness service, who shall be found wearing naugbuts, or guns, or pistols, of any sort.").